Druepter/lisp-detection/README.md

 ```

 An object of `MyModeGUI` and an object of `AudioAnalyzeLogic` must be created.
 The object of `MyModeGUI` is passed to the object of `AudioAnalyzeLogic`. `setAudioAnalyzeLogic` of `myModeGUI` is called with `audioAnalyzeLogic` as parameter.
 So both of the objects know each other and can communicate.
 The creation of the objects takes place in a new Thread to provide further user interfaction, while calling the MATLAB Engine on `audioAnalyzeLogic` creation, which takes a few moments.
 If an error occurs the Exception is catched here.
 A special error GUI is created, which creates a new frame containing the error Message.

+#### Calibration

+The calibration defined in MATLAB need to be called from the GUI class, in this example from the class `myModeGUI`, by calling the method `callCalibrate`  contained in `AudioAnalyzeLogic`.
+The method `callCalibrate` receives output from MATLABs callCalibrate and writes the output to a file.
+For this `callCalibrate` has four parameters.

+1. `mode` is a String contains the name of the mode, e.g. `lisp` or `noisegate`
+2. `property` is a String contains the property(key) that needs to be written to the configuration file.
+3. `wirteMode` is a String that defines the handling of the configuration file. 'overwrite' for overwriting the existing configuration file and 'append' for             appending to the exsisting configuration file.
+4. `configFileName` is a String containing the name of the configuration file.
+Configuration file needs to be in the root of the project.
+Every mode has its own         configuration file and needs an example file at the first start of the application.

+Calibration instructions can displayed to the user in a new GUI frame.
+Loading the configuration file is automatically handeled by `AudioAnalyzeLogic`.